 Understanding your legal protections as a dental patient

-Whether you're a Turkish citizen or an international patient, Turkish law provides strong protections for patients who have suffered from medical or dental malpractice.
+Whether you're a Turkish citizen or an international patient, Turkish law provides strong protections for patients who have experienced issues with dental treatment.

 You must be fully informed about treatment options, risks, costs, and expected outcomes before any procedure.